We are a community-based non-profit organization focused on our community.

 For a tour or more information please call 253-691-6170 speak with William Lee Rental Chairman.

-*Damage deposit is $600 minus $100 Janitorial Fee not refundable as per-contract agreement.
-(Credit or Debit cards fee is not refundable)
+*Damage deposit is $600 minus $100 Janitorial Fee & $100 insurance fee's not refundable as per-contract agreement, total amount refundable is $400 from deposit held.
+(Credit or Debit cards fee are also not refundable)

 10-19 Grange sale*